klabattermann/psdme-rucio/dev_docker/README.md

   % git clone git@github.com:klabattermann/rucio.git
   #% git checkout feature-lcls
   % git checkout lcls-use-policy

+  Or update
+  sync in github
+  % git checkout master
+  % git pull
+  % git checkout lcls-use-policy
+  % git merge master
 ```

 The old not-used-anymore *feature-lcls* branch contains the LCLS policies (surl functions in the rucio code) but now we
 are using the POLICY_PACKAGE.

 ### clone psdme-rucio